ska-sa/katgpucbf/doc/xbgpu.networking.rst

   3. SPEAD2 Stream layer - This is the underlying SPEAD2 layer that receives
      packets, assembles them into heaps and passes them to the katxbgpu C++ layer.
 This layer creates its own thread pool and runs concurrently with the main processing loop.
-This layer is part of the standrd SPEAD2 package.
+This layer is part of the standard SPEAD2 package.

 An example of how to use the receiver can be found in the ``receiver_example.py`` script in the ``scratch`` folder.
 Understanding this is all that is required to